CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 What happens if the exchange shuts down?
 -----------------------

-"The exchange" is actually part of the Bitcoin blockchain.
+The exchange is actually part of the Bitcoin blockchain.
 This means that Bitcoin itself would have to be shut down entirely in order for it to go offline.

 How does Counterwallet make profit?
 -----------------------